 Don’t use wool felt on a project you wish to machine wash.
 Wool felt and washing machines don’t mix!
 Dry cleaning is your first option.
 Spot cleaning wool felt is also recommended.
 If dry marks don’t brush off, use a damp cloth to gently dab away at them.
 Don’t rub the felt, or add soaps or cleaning products.
 These will affect the look of the wool felt fibres.

 Tips For Cutting

 The best way to ensure you have a beautiful felt creation, is to be careful when you’re cutting.
 Precision is the key.
-Use small sharp scissors with a short blade and pointed tip to get a neat finish and those wonderfully crisp edges.
+Use small sharp scissors with a short blade and pointed tip to get a neat finish and those wonderfully crisp edges (embroidery scissors work well!).
 You don’t want to pull the felt pieces out of shape by using blunt tools.
 A sharp blade on your rotary cutter is also a must.

 But what do you do when ‘freezer paper’ isn’t readily available ?

 Traditional paper templates can also be effective.
 Don’t cut the paper template out on the line before you start, but leave a small border around the template edge.
 Pin the paper template to your felt and cut out your shape on the line.
 If you need to cut more than one shape from the same template, use the piece of felt you just cut as a template, rather than the paper.
 You’re more likely to get more uniform shapes that way.

 What if your paper template is too small for pins?
 Invisible Sello tape (that seems less tacky than sticky tape) can also be useful for sticking the template down for cutting.
 Carefully remove it after use.